Working After Retirement? Some Things to Keep in Mind

 The idea of working after retirement can be a head-scratcher.
 After all, isn’t the whole point of retiring not to work anymore?
 But some retirees are choosing to “unretire,” going back to work either part-time or full-time for various reasons.

-For some people, boredom sinks in, and they begin to miss the routines, sense of purpose and camaraderie that work provided.
+For some, boredom sinks in, and they begin to miss the routines, sense of purpose, and camaraderie that work provided.
 Others come out of retirement for financial reasons, like wanting to make a little extra money to help supplement their income.

-Whatever the case may be, choosing to work after retirement is a personal decision, and it’s one that requires planning given that there are a few financial considerations to take into account.
+Whatever the case may be, choosing to work after retirement is a personal decision, and it’s one that requires planning given that there are important financial considerations, such as the potential impact on your Social Security benefits, taxes, and healthcare options.

 Most of us probably have our Social Security number down pat.
 But another important number to know is your full retirement age (or FRA) because it’ll help you understand how your Social Security benefits might be impacted by going back to work.

 Take a moment to look up your FRA on the Social Security Administration (SSA) website.
-It’ll come up again in our discussion ahead.
+It’ll come up again in our discussion below.

 If you’ve already started to collect Social Security retirement benefits, the good news is you can continue to receive them even if you decide to go back to work.

-But here’s the thing: SSA may reduce the amount of your benefits if you haven’t reached your full retirement age and if you earn more than a certain amount.
+However, the SSA may reduce the amount of your benefits if you haven’t reached your full retirement age and if you earn more than a certain amount.

 Let’s look at a few scenarios to help put things into context.